Phil Vickery (rugby union)

-Philip John Vickery MBE DL (born 14 March 1976) is a former English rugby union tighthead prop and member of the England squad.
-He was a member of England's World Cup winning squad in 2003, playing in all seven matches in the tournament, and is a former England captain.
+Philip John Vickery MBE DL (born 14 March 1976) is an English former rugby union player.
+A tighthead prop he won 73 international caps for England squad and was a member of England's World Cup winning squad in 2003, playing in all seven matches in the tournament.

 Vickery ended his club rugby career at London Wasps, joining the London side in 2006 after eleven years with Gloucester Rugby.

 Given the nickname "Raging Bull", he played in three Rugby World Cups, including as England captain in the 2007 tournament, and toured Australia and South Africa with the British & Irish Lions.

-Made his debut for Bolingey Barbarians Sunday 25th Sept 2022 vs Bude vets.

 Early years

 The son of a dairy farmer, Vickery was born to Cornish parents in Barnstaple, Devon, England and says he is proud to be a Cornishman and an Englishman.
 Educated at Budehaven School, his interest in sport developed as a youngster, and by age 12 he started playing rugby.
 By the age of 16 he gained his first National Representative honour, being picked for the England Schools U16s group.

 Vickery left school age 16 and worked as a herdsman on his parents' farm.
 He remains a qualified cattle inseminator.

 Vickery has an Oriental tattoo on his left shoulder which roughly translates to "I'll fight you to the death", and a bulldog tattoo on his right.